Construction and Accuracy of Electronic Continuum Models of Incommensurate Bilayer 2D Materials: Tight-Binding Model

 The size of the index set, $\#\mathcal{B}_\tau$, is $O(\tau^2)$.
 Interestingly, numerical computations suggest that $\#\mathcal{B}_\tau$ is close to $O(\tau)$, but we are not aware of any proof of this.
 Additionally, note that $\B_\tau$ for $K'$ valley is the negative of $\B_\tau$ for $K$ valley, since $K_j' = -K_j$.
 The restricted interlayer part is then given by

 where $\I:\R_1^*\cup\R_2^*\to\Z^2$ is the index map

 Finally, we construct the truncated matrix by

-The DoS of $H$ at $E\in B_\Sigma$ can be well approximated by the DoS of $\trcH$, when there is a large moir\'{e} pattern, which occurs at small twist angle $\theta$. \begin{definition} The moir\'{e} reciprocal lattice and moir\'{e} Brillouin zone are
+The DoS of $H$ at $E\in B_\Sigma$ can be well approximated by the DoS of $\trcH$, when there is a large moir\'{e} pattern, which occurs at small twist angle $\theta$.
+We require the following definition for moir\'e-periodic systems. \begin{definition} The moir\'{e} reciprocal lattice and moir\'{e} Brillouin zone are

 with lattice matrix

 The moir\'{e} Dirac points are

 \end{definition}